 The purpose of this research is to investigate the use of IPv6 protocols for ITS communication architectures.
 IPv6 is assumed as the de facto version of the Internet Protocol where Internet-based communications are necessary in vehicular networks.
 This is motivated by the need from the ITS industry for an extended address space and the enhanced mechanisms that only IPv6 provides.
 The use of IP (whatever its version) is still questioned by the automotive industry for time-critical safety applications.
-IP applicability must thus be investigated by conducting performance evaluation of the communication system.

-This year we have significantly pushed for integration of IPv6 features and contributed significant text into ITS communication architecture standards specifications, particularly at ISO TC204 WG16 [32] and COMeSafety (European project proposing a reference ITS communication architecture for European projects) [33].
-We have also analyzed the ns-3 simulator's ability to evaluate the performance of our propositions and we have prepared an evaluation strategy to collect data and analyze them when performing live experiments on our vehicles.
-IETF standardization activities as described in [34], [39], [38], [36] are also related to this topic.
+A performance evaluation of IPv6-based communication systems must thus be conducted to study IP applicability for packet flows with strong QoS and security constraints.
+This year we have significantly pushed for integration of IPv6 features and we contributed to ITS communication architecture standards specification, particularly at ISO TC204 WG16 [53] and COMeSafety (European Specific Support Action project proposing a reference ITS communication architecture for European projects) [52].
+This work is partly done in the framework of the CVIS European project which can be described as a proof of concept of ISO CALM.
+As such we evaluated the system. in [23].

 5.3.2.
-Geographic routing and addressing
+Cross-Layer Architectures in Mobile Environment

-Participants: Thierry Ernst, Yacine Khaled, JinHyeock Choi.
+Participants: Olivier Mehani, Thierry Ernst.